Last Updated on March 20, 2026 by Admin

 Conclusion: Why Now Is the Time to Ride the Data Center & Infrastructure Wave

 We are entering a once-in-a-generation opportunity window.
-Data centers and public infrastructure are not temporary booms—they are structural shifts fueled by AI, digitization, urbanization, and the energy transition.
+Data centers and public infrastructure are not temporary booms — they are structural shifts fueled by AI, digitization, urbanization, and the energy transition.
+Developers will need to build 2–4 times more data center capacity in the next five years than in the previous 25.
+The construction workforce to build all this has simply not yet been trained.

 Related Posts: